rajathjavali/locks---operating-system/README.md

 # Hints
 Note where we've asked you to add specific comments to your code.
 Don't forget.
 It is fine to call functions from the C library.
 Variables shared between threads need to be declared as volatile.
-You can read more about volatile here (Links to an external site.)Links to an external site..
 The key point: "This means that within a single thread of execution, a volatile access cannot be optimized out or reordered relative to another visible side effect that is separated by a sequence point (Links to an external site.)Links to an external site. from the volatile access."
 Roughly, volatile loads/stores will appear in the instruction sequence in the order of the C code (sequence points, are, e.g. lines separated by semicolon along with things like logical operators).
 Pthreads programs require the extra -pthread argument to compile: gcc -O2 -Wall -Wextra -Werror foo.c -o foo -lm -pthread

 "man pthreads" gives an overview of this API including a list of commands that each have their own man pages.
-Various Pthreads tutorials can be found on the web; for example, this one (Links to an external site.)Links to an external site. is pretty good.
+Various Pthreads tutorials can be found on the web;
 # Problem 1
-Write a pthreads program that creates a number of threads that repeatedly access a critical section that is synchronized using Lamport's Bakery algorithm (Links to an external site.)Links to an external site..
+Write a pthreads program that creates a number of threads that repeatedly access a critical section that is synchronized using Lamport's Bakery algorithm.

 Your program should take two command line options.
 First, the number of threads.
 Second, the number of seconds to run for.